pragma-/pbot/README.md

 PBot can dynamically load and unload Perl modules to alter its behavior.

-These are some of the plugins that PBot has, there are many more:
+These are some of the plugins that PBot has; there are many more:

 Plugin | Description
 --- | ---